-Program Activities FY 2019 - 2021: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

 Motor Carrier Safety Manager and/or Division Administrator will continue to work with the Traffic Commanders on all islands to make sure that the crash records from the police departments on the neighbor islands has been uploaded to the new DOT Traffic database system.
 With the new system, our safetynet coordinator will be obtaining the crash reports from the DOT traffic department through a consultant.
 There are still glitches in the program as of July 2019 which they are still working on.
 Once the glitches are fixed, he will be able to access all MVR's for all islands thru a network on a monthly basis.
 Once the crash reports are obtained, he will process and upload them into the safetynet system.
 He will continue working with the DOT FARS personnel on a monthly basis to cross check the accident reports that the Motor Vehicle Safety Office has on file and what FARS has on file to make sure that no fatal records are missing and also to check for accuracy in the reports to ensure that there are no non-matched records.